dylan-ii/trauma-induced-coagulopathy/README.md

 Analysis of the features selected may further provide insight into the biomechanics of TIC.

-This work is an ongoing summer project as a part of the Cellular Bioengineering REU at Rutgers University, with funding by the NSF.
+This work is an ongoing summer project as a part of a Cellular Bioengineering REU, with funding by the NSF.